wanapichpongsa/NoAPI/README.md

 That's it for my rant.
 Enjoy, and please give me feedback!

-**Disclaimer** Project beta version is under development.
+**Disclaimer:** Project beta version is under development.
 Open to changing name if it is a bad fit.

 ## Features
 List TBD